-Students will be prepared for Athletic Training professional practice by demonstrating professional behaviors and dispositions in level-specific practice "internships" we call clinical education at affiliated clinical sites with the mentoring support of qualified clinical instructors (preceptors).
+Students will be prepared for Athletic Training professional practice by demonstrating professional dispositions and clinical decision-making with patients in level-specific practice internships at affiliated clinical sites with the mentoring of qualified clinical preceptors (instructors) by establishing collaborative relationships.
+Students will also demonstrate leadership and management skills.